resource-watch/rw_metadata/README.md

 ### POST, PATCH, DELETE

-"app" and "lang" attributes are required and it is mandatory to include them in the payload (when doing CRUD requests).
+"application" and "language" attributes are required and it is mandatory to include them in the payload (when doing CRUD requests).
 **This doesn't apply to the FindByIds Endpoints**

 ### GET Queryparam Filters:

 ```
-app: gfw, gfw-climate, prep, rw, forest-atlas (select one or some of them)
+application: gfw, gfw-climate, prep, rw, forest-atlas (select one or some of them)
-lang: select between available languages (select one or some of them)
+language: select between available languages (select one or some of them)
 limit: desired number
 ```